-A potential for fugitive dust creation exists during unloading of construction aggregates from trucks and during loading of construction aggregates into the concrete plant feed hoppers.
+A potential for fugitive dust creation exists during stockpiling of construction aggregates from marine vessels or trucks and during loading of construction aggregates into the concrete plant feed hoppers.
 To minimize fugitive dust emissions, water sprays are used as needed during non-freezing conditions on stockpiles, in accordance with MCL 324.5523(3)(a)(v).
-The conveyor from the aggregate feed bin to the concrete plant are covered to control fugitive dust emissions.
+The conveyor from the aggregate feed bins to the concrete plant are covered to control fugitive dust emissions.